 Home insurance costs

-But, while it’s an additional expense, it’s a necessary one.
-It’s un-likely your lender will agree to a mortgage unless you have buildings insurance in place.
+First-time buyer insurance can be tricky.
+It’s unlikely your lender will agree to a mortgage unless you have buildings insurance in place.

 Also, bear in mind that insurance isn’t a one-off payment, but an ongoing one.
 Plus, it can be affected by interest rate rises.